On Nikishin systems with discrete components and weak asymptotics of multiple orthogonal polynomials: Examples of explicit solutions of the equilibrium problem

 As we already mentioned in the introduction, in recent years various models from random matrix theory have been reformulated in terms of multiple orthogonal polynomials corresponding to Nikishin systems of type~\eqref{eq:NikPs}--\eqref{eq:4^*P}.
 In all of them, the generated weights are given by entire functions whose ratio is a meromorphic function, which can be considered as the Cauchy transform of a discrete measure $\sigma_2$ as in \eqref{sig2}.

 In this section we discuss three examples of this type of Nikishin systems for which explicit solutions of the associated equilibrium problems stated in Theorem \ref{teo:equil} are available.
 One of them (see subsection~\ref{ssec:5.4} below) is analyzed in more detail, along with a new approach for expressing the density of the equilibrium measure as a jump of the logarithm of an algebraic function.
-In this representation the constrained (by the Lebesgue mesure) part of the equilibrium measure is modeled as the jump of the logarithm of a negative function.
-In contrast to the standard approach, where either the underlying differential equations or the recurrence relations of the corresponding multiple orthogonal polynomials are used, we derive this representation directly from the equilibrium conditions.
+In this representation, the component of the equilibrium measure constrained by the Lebesgue measure is modeled as the jump of the logarithm of a negative function.
+In contrast with the standard approach, where either the underlying differential equations or the recurrence relations of the corresponding multiple orthogonal polynomials are used, we derive this representation directly from the equilibrium conditions.